 This means that not only the primary materials but also all production sites have to meet the high ecological standards for VAUDE Green Shape products.

-In addition, all other components such as thread, zips and prints must meet the stringent Green Shape criteria.
+In addition, all other components such as buttons, zips and prints must meet the stringent Green Shape criteria.

 Who can understand all these labels anyway…?
 You might be right.
 So why does VAUDE have its own label?